India court orders doctors' safety panel after rape, murder – DW – 08/20/2024

 The Supreme Court's Chief Justice Dhananjaya Yeshwant Chandrachud expressed deep concern over the "horrific" rape and murder at Kolkata’s R G Kar Medical College and Hospital.

 "Protecting safety of doctors and women doctors is a matter of national interest and principle of equality.
-The nation cannot await another rape for it to take some," Chief Justice Dhananjaya Yeshwant Chandrachud said.
+The nation cannot await another rape for it to take some," Chandrachud said.

 Doctors have held protests and candlelight marches across India — even refusing care for non-emergency patients — since August 9 when the killing took place in the capital of India's West Bengal state.
 Medics said the assault highlighted the vulnerability of healthcare professionals.

-The court requested all doctors abstaining from work across the country after trainee doctor's rape-murder to resume work at the earliest opportunity.
-It assured doctors their concerns being addressed
+The court requested all doctors abstaining from work across the country after the trainee doctor's rape-murder to resume work at the earliest opportunity.
+It assured doctors their concerns were being addressed

-Judges also ordered federal paramilitary force to provide security at the Kolkata hospital where trainee doctor was fatally attacked.
+Judges also ordered a federal paramilitary force to provide security at the Kolkata hospital where the trainee doctor was fatally attacked.

 They criticized the state of West Bengal's government over a delay in filing a report about the rape and killing.
 A police volunteer has been charged with the crime.